frobnitzem/psik_api/README.md

      pip install git+https://github.com/frobnitzem/psik_api.git
 ```

 2. Setup a psik\_api config file.
-This file contains multiple
+This file is a key-value store
-   psik config files -- one for each system you wish to access.
+   mapping machine names to psik config files
+   -- one for each scheduler configuration.

-   Every machine in psik\_api corresponds to a particular
-   psik config.
    Be careful with the `psik_path` and `rc_path`
-   options here, since these are the paths that must be
+   options here.
+These paths must be
-   accessible during the execution of the job.
+   accessible during the execution of the job, and
+   on the host running psik\_api.

    Note that the `PSIK_CONFIG` environment variable does not
    influence the server running `psik_api`.

    Create a config file at `$PSIK_API_CONFIG` (defaults to
-   `$HOME/.config/psik_api.json`) like,
+   `$VIRTUAL_ENV/etc/psik_api.json`) like,

+       { "default": {
+             "prefix": "/tmp/psik_jobs",
+             "backend": { "type": "local"}
+         }
+       }

+   or

        { "default": {
            "prefix": "/ccs/proj/stf006/rogersdd/frontier",